NUMBERS IN TAROT: THE MAGIC ADDITION

 #12 The Hanged Man

 Changes.
-Yes.
 It doesn’t look like it, right?
 The Hanged Man is a card of slow, inner changes.
-Sometimes the result of a long period of blockage.
+Sometimes the result of a long period of blocks and stagnation.
 But one that is proving to be fruitful.
 A rather weak card on its own, even if adored and feared by some, the Hanged Man highly depends on its neighbouring cards.
 Just like any 3 in the deck.

 For this card, I would not apply the addition that would lead us to 4.
-This is not at all a card of routine and blockages.
+This is not at all a card of routine and blockages (but it can be brought by them).
 This is the card of radical change.
 And one deeply linked to this very special number that is 13.
-Good and bad luck all at once.
+Good and bad luck all at once, depending on what you make of it.
 The card of Death can only be read by being put in the context of a spread.

-14. or twice 7.
+14. Or 2 times 7.
 A lucky number.
 Temperance speaks of the beauty found in spirituality, the one that feeds your soul, no matter what it is called.
 The one that can heal and protect.
 Faith in all its forms and with all its virtues: patience, moderation, respect, honesty.

 #15 The Devil

 The Devil…is it 1+5 or is it 1×5?
-You have to ask yourself that question in your reading.
+5 is Man and 6 is the Devil.
+So you have to ask yourself that question in your reading.
 Never black or white, never clear and always tricky.
-The Devil speaks of the evil…that usually comes from our very human flaws.
+The Devil speaks of evil…that usually comes from our very human flaws.

 #16 The Tower

 Is it God or the Devil behind this sudden collapse?
 Behind this terrible news or god-saving warning?
-Just like the previous card: You decide, in the light of the surrounding cards, if one should count 1+6 (a righteous warning or punishment) or 1×6.
+Just like the previous card: You decide, in the light of the surrounding cards, if one should count 1+6 (a righteous warning or punishment from God) or 1×6 (Evil at play).